Conduitry/defiler/API.md

 - `dir` - the directory to watch
 - `read` - _(optional)_ whether to actually read in the contents of the files in this directory.
 If `false`, the files will still be run through all of the transforms, but they will have null `bytes` and `text`
 - `watch` - _(optional)_ whether to actually watch this directory for changes.
 If `false`, the files will still be run through all of the transforms, but any changes to them will not be
 - `debounce` - _(optional)_ The length of the timeout in milliseconds to use to debounce incoming events from `fs.watch`.
 Multiple events are often emitted for a single change, and events can also be emitted before `fs.stat` reports the changes.
 Defiler will wait until `debounce` milliseconds have passed since the last `fs.watch` event for a file before handling it.
-Defaults to 10ms, which Works On My Machine.
+Defaults to 10ms, which Works On My Machine

 Returns the `Defiler` instance for chaining.